Staff / Staff Blog Posts

 Manager of Special Projects / Email Kenny

-Kenny Whitebloom is a Project Coordinator at DPLA, where he organizes outreach projects, including the volunteer Community Reps program and DPLAfest, strategic and special initiatives, and other operational efforts that help further DPLA’s mission.
+Kenny Whitebloom is the Manager of Special Projects at DPLA, where he works to build DPLA’s network of users and supporters through events and programs, communications, partnerships, strategic initiatives, and other projects that promote growth and innovation.
 He previously worked at the Berkman Center for Internet & Society at Harvard University.
 Kenny holds a MLIS from Simmons School of Library and Information Science and a BA in History and Italian from Vassar College.
+Kenny’s current favorite DPLA items are the bindings for A Kentucky Cardinal and Aftermath (1900), Like a Gallant Lady (1897), The Tent on the Beach (1899), and The Legatee (1903).

 Technology Specialist / Email Mark